stackhpc/ansible-slurm-appliance/docs/operations.md

 "user-facing" OpenHPC packages such as compilers, MPI libraries etc. include corresponding `lmod` modules.

-Packages _may_ also be installed during the `site.yml` plabook, by adding the `cluster` group as a child of the `extra_packages` group.
+Packages _may_ also be installed during the `site.yml` playbook, by adding the `cluster` group as a child of the `extra_packages` group.
 An error will occur if Ark credential are defined in this case, as they are readable by unprivileged users in the `.repo` files and a local Pulp mirror must be used instead.